restic/others/README.md

 A lot of FOSS backup solutions are merely shells on top of rsync and/or duplicity.
 Perhaps these should have a category of their own, or a tag?

+TODO
+====

+In the future we plan to provide benchmarks using [fakedatafs](https://github.com/restic/fakedatafs) and a table to sort by the tag categories.

+If anyone wants to help out, please submit a PR with your contribution.

 List of Backup Software
 =======================